xmaptools/XMapTools_Developers/Compilation_2025.md

 - Select "Share using a project" in "Manage App Sharing with a MATLAB Project".
 - Edit the name to "XMapTools" and click Ok.

-- In the the main MATLAB window and the Project tab, click on "Compiler Task Manager" and select the task.
+- In the the main MATLAB window and the Project tab, click on "Compiler Task Manager" and select the task by clicking in XMapTools Standalone Application.
 - Add the following folders manually (important):
   - Program/Addons/BingoAntidote/Databases/
   - Program/Addons/BingoAntidote/Dev/